How To Protect Your Boat And Trailer From Theft

 I know many people think they live in a safe neighborhood and theft should be no problem, but thieves love to target people who think this way.

 Either keep the keys inside your locked home or get a lock for the dock box.

 2. Get Locks For Trailer

 You can buy several types of locks for your boat trailer, some are better than others.

 The first type of lock I would get is a trailer tongue lock (ad), as it keeps someone from hooking up to a truck and driving off.

 You can also get wheel locks, but they don’t seem to me to be the best way to do it.

-What works the best to lock your trailer is a big chain with a good lock (Amazon Link Ad).
+What works the best to lock your trailer is a big chain with a good lock (ad).
 The chain can go around the frame of the trailer, but you need to attach it to something secure.
 Using a large chain is often just enough to make a thief keep going as they can see it, but if they do try it, you get a lot of time to hear them trying to rip it off.

 3. Use GPS Trackers